dbt-labs/docs.getdbt.com/website/docs/docs/trusted-adapters.md

 ### Trusted vs Verified

-The Verification program (currently paused) exists to highlight adapters that meets both of the following criteria:
+The Verification program exists to highlight adapters that meets both of the following criteria:

 - the guidelines given in the Trusted program,
 - formal agreements required for integration with dbt Cloud